CAIMEOX/FastBuilder/README.md

 ![](https://coding.net/u/CAIMEO/p/FastBuilder/git/raw/master/images/FastBuilder.jpg)
 FastBuilder can help you building fast in MinecraftPE.
 ## What is FastBuilder?
-It's a NodeJS WebSocket Script,Everyone can connet it who is in your game, but you need to follow the next steps.
+It's a NodeJS WebSocket Script,Everyone who is in your game can connet to the server which is using it, but you have to follow next steps.
 ## What can FastBuilder do?
 Make any complex buildings in less time!
 ## How FastBuilder do?
 Use the WebSocket script to catch clients' chat data, and output the commands by processing the data from clients.
 ## Why use WebSocketServer but not any Game ModPE or JS?
 ### WebsocketServer
-　　  Available on any device.
+　　  Support any devices.

-　　  Compatible with any MinecraftBE 0.16+.
+　　  Compatible with any MinecraftBE with 0.16+ versions.

 　　  Algorithms keeps upgrading!